Somehow-Qualified/stream-sites/src/site/_includes/postslist/README.md

 # Posts List

-You Are Here: `src/site/_includes/postsList/`
+You Are Here: `src/site/_includes/postslist/`

-This is where postsList variants live.
+This is where postslist variants live.

 ## How To Use This

 A posts list contains a collection.
 By default Blog, Highlights, and Archive pages use a post list.
-On their respective markdown files, define a postsList template to use.
+On their respective markdown files, define a postslist template to use.

 On build, the selected is placed on the three pages with `{% include theme %}`